LiMinggang/madedit-mod/README.txt

      [-w], wildcard, Enable wildcard support in file name(line number would be disabled because it used '*') [files], File(s) to be opened
      Eg: madedit -s -m madpytho.mpy ./1.txt /tmp/2.txt
-3.New: Automatically advance number for new file in NoNameXX if already opened a file with the same name 4.New: Change insert mode to insertion while changing from hex to text mode 5.New: Use indent size of current line instead of the last line that has non-space/tab char 6.New: Add Spanish dictionary in release since a lot of downloads from Spanish 7.New: Improve UI for Mad-Macro list
+3. New: Automatically advance number for new file in NoNameXX if already opened a file with the same name
+4. New: Change insert mode to insertion while changing from hex to text mode
+5. New: Use indent size of current line instead of the last line that has non-space/tab char
+6. New: Add Spanish dictionary in release since a lot of downloads from Spanish
+7. New: Improve UI for Mad-Macro list
-8.New: Auto indent support for Python
+8. New: Auto indent support for Python
-9.New: Purge Caret position history
+9. New: Purge Caret position history
-10.New: Add brief help documents(Basic introduction, Key mapping and help for Regex) 11.New: Switch between Right-to-left and Left-to-right language 12.New: Toggle back from Replace Dialog to Find Dialog 13.New: Add VS 2015 support
+10. New: Add brief help documents(Basic introduction, Key mapping and help for Regex)
+11. New: Switch between Right-to-left and Left-to-right language
+12. New: Toggle back from Replace Dialog to Find Dialog
+13. New: Add VS 2015 support
-14.New: RTL support
+14. New: RTL support
-15.Fix: Match brace pair has bug if it was in comment or string(From MadEdit) 16.Fix: Select contents between a brace pair has bug 17.Fix: Size of the dictionary selection and path is too small under Ubuntu 18.Fix: Remove some of the code for compatible with wxWidgets 2.8.x 19.Fix: Missing menu items for Copy file path/name/directory after refactor 20.Fix: Fix Mouse event(LDown LDClick) handle issue(Since the beginning of MadEdit) 21.Fix: Don't need "(R)" on windows title to mark read only file 22.Fix: Assertion failure of search/replace results display(string conversion) 23.Fix: Spellchecker would insert instead of replace the word if the caret is at the end of a word(Issue #61) 24.Fix: Horizontal scroll paint issue
+15. Fix: Match brace pair has bug if it was in comment or string(From MadEdit)
+16. Fix: Select contents between a brace pair has bug
+17. Fix: Size of the dictionary selection and path is too small under Ubuntu
+18. Fix: Remove some of the code for compatible with wxWidgets 2.8.x
+19. Fix: Missing menu items for Copy file path/name/directory after refactor
+20. Fix: Fix Mouse event(LDown LDClick) handle issue(Since the beginning of MadEdit)
+21. Fix: Don't need "(R)" on windows title to mark read only file
+22. Fix: Assertion failure of search/replace results display(string conversion)
+23. Fix: Spellchecker would insert instead of replace the word if the caret is at the end of a word(Issue #61)
+24. Fix: Horizontal scroll paint issue
-25.Fix: Right click menu string
+25. Fix: Right click menu string
-26.Fix: OnPaint issue in RTL
+26. Fix: OnPaint issue in RTL
-27.Fix: The last char was not displayed while scrolling to the right most 28.Fix: Line number would be reversed in printing while enable RTL 29.Fix: Fix Astyle config could not be saved
+27. Fix: The last char was not displayed while scrolling to the right most
+28. Fix: Line number would be reversed in printing while enable RTL
+29. Fix: Fix Astyle config could not be saved
-30.Fix: Add Readonly check in MadPython before actually run 31.Fix: Assertion failure at MadLines.cpp:2829 32.Other minor improvements
+30. Fix: Add Readonly check in MadPython before actually run
+31. Fix: Assertion failure at MadLines.cpp:2829
+32.Other minor improvements

 Mod v0.3.7
-1.New: Column Align Right(Selected text would be aligned according to right) 2.New: Prefix, postfix and preview of numbering(enhanced numbering) 3.New: Search All in All Opened documents
+1. New: Column Align Right(Selected text would be aligned according to right)
+2. New: Prefix, postfix and preview of numbering(enhanced numbering)
+3. New: Search All in All Opened documents
-4.New: Replace All in All Opened documents
+4. New: Replace All in All Opened documents
-5.New: Indicate "Empty expression" on status bar if user did not fill the search box and hit Search 6.New: TrimLeadingSpaces----remove leading space and tab chars of lines 7.New: Selection support in TrimTrailingSpaces, TrimLeadingSpaces, DeleteEmptyLines, DeleteEmptyLinesWithSpaces and JoinLines 8.New: Selected text copying to search text while searching with regex 9.New: Tool button for Numbering(Insert incremental numbers) 10.New: Update preview while editing initial number in Numbering dialog 11.New: Config item for Quick Search bar in option dialog 12.New: Refactor of popup memu/toolbar code
+5. New: Indicate "Empty expression" on status bar if user did not fill the search box and hit Search
+6. New: TrimLeadingSpaces----remove leading space and tab chars of lines
+7. New: Selection support in TrimTrailingSpaces, TrimLeadingSpaces, DeleteEmptyLines, DeleteEmptyLinesWithSpaces and JoinLines
+8. New: Selected text copying to search text while searching with regex
+9. New: Tool button for Numbering(Insert incremental numbers)
+10. New: Update preview while editing initial number in Numbering dialog
+11. New: Config item for Quick Search bar in option dialog
+12. New: Refactor of popup memu/toolbar code
-13.New: ReadOnly flag on title and GUI update for ReadOnly mode(disable edit icon/menu in ReadOnly mode) 14.New: New toolbar for refresh/close preview window 15.New: Transparency supported in Search/Replace dialog 16.New: Merge Search/Replace dialog
+13. New: ReadOnly flag on title and GUI update for ReadOnly mode(disable edit icon/menu in ReadOnly mode)
+14. New: New toolbar for refresh/close preview window
+15. New: Transparency supported in Search/Replace dialog
+16. New: Merge Search/Replace dialog
-17.New: Toggle macro result by button
+17. New: Toggle macro result by button
-18.Fix: Assertion failure MadEditFrame.cpp:3403
+18. Fix: Assertion failure MadEditFrame.cpp:3403
-19.Fix: Rollback changes in Search/Replace(since 0.3.5)
+19. Fix: Rollback changes in Search/Replace(since 0.3.5)
-20.Fix: Assertion failure at MadEditFrame.cpp:5692 under x86_x64 linux
+20. Fix: Assertion failure at MadEditFrame.cpp:5692 under x86_x64 linux
-21.Fix: Fix dictionary download link of OpenOffice on About Dialog 22.Fix: Link warning of VS project
+21. Fix: Fix dictionary download link of OpenOffice on About Dialog
+22. Fix: Link warning of VS project
-23.Fix: Show search results by default
+23. Fix: Show search results by default
-24.Fix: Set default page of Option dialog to "General" 25.Fix: Move encoding update and config update from MainFrame to search/replace dialog 26.Fix: Reverse order toolbars under linux
+24. Fix: Set default page of Option dialog to "General"
+25. Fix: Move encoding update and config update from MainFrame to search/replace dialog
+26. Fix: Reverse order toolbars under linux
-27.Fix: Remove extra overflow icon from Toolbars 28.Fix: Crash in ColumnAlign while reverse selection 29.Fix: Column align will has issue if you select beyond the EOF 30.Fix: File name was not marked as "modified*" in ColumnAlign 31.Fix: Minor fix in menu help text
+27. Fix: Remove extra overflow icon from Toolbars
+28. Fix: Crash in ColumnAlign while reverse selection
+29. Fix: Column align will has issue if you select beyond the EOF
+30. Fix: File name was not marked as "modified*" in ColumnAlign
+31. Fix: Minor fix in menu help text
-32.Fix: Improve simplified Chinese translation
+32. Fix: Improve simplified Chinese translation
-33.Fix: Wrong dnd cursor if no selection
+33. Fix: Wrong dnd cursor if no selection
-34.Fix: Improvement on GUI update for menu and toolbar 35.Fix: UI update issue of toggle toolbars
+34. Fix: Improvement on GUI update for menu and toolbar
+35. Fix: UI update issue of toggle toolbars
-36.Fix: Remove no parent from the style of Replace dialog 37.Fix: Remove duplicated code lines
+36. Fix: Remove no parent from the style of Replace dialog
+37. Fix: Remove duplicated code lines
-38.Fix: Bookmark would be toggled if there were multiple instance found in one line 39.Fix: Remove macro debug menu item
+38. Fix: Bookmark would be toggled if there were multiple instance found in one line
+39. Fix: Remove macro debug menu item

 Mod v0.3.6
-1.New: Create scripts directory if not exists while saving recorded script 2.New: Shortcut for Insert numbers(Ctrl-Shift-N) 3.New: Print function parameter information while dumping(Windows only) 4.Fix: Memory leak in MadEditFrame::OnToolsAstyleFormat 5.Fix: Use global astyle::ASFormatter formatter for performance in MadEditFrame::OnToolsAstyleFormat enhancement 6.Fix: Out-of-bounds issue in toolbar init
+1. New: Create scripts directory if not exists while saving recorded script
+2. New: Shortcut for Insert numbers(Ctrl-Shift-N)
+3. New: Print function parameter information while dumping(Windows only)
+4. Fix: Memory leak in MadEditFrame::OnToolsAstyleFormat
+5. Fix: Use global astyle::ASFormatter formatter for performance in MadEditFrame::OnToolsAstyleFormat enhancement
+6. Fix: Out-of-bounds issue in toolbar init
-7.Fix: Improve in MadLines::MadLines()
+7. Fix: Improve in MadLines::MadLines()
-8.Fix: Randomly crash under Fedora 22 in initializing 9.Fix: Build issue of FreeBSD
+8. Fix: Randomly crash under Fedora 22 in initializing
+9. Fix: Build issue of FreeBSD
-10.Fix: Assertion in FindAll on 64bit Windows
+10. Fix: Assertion in FindAll on 64bit Windows
-11.Fix: Move caret to the beginning of the line instead of end while left click to select 12.Fix: Update VS projects
+11. Fix: Move caret to the beginning of the line instead of end while left click to select
+12. Fix: Update VS projects
-13.Fix: Triple click to select whole row not working after the fix above 14.Fix: Diable a warning for libhunspell in VS2013 15.Fix: Fix Assertion failure in MadEdit::UpdateCaret
+13. Fix: Triple click to select whole row not working after the fix above
+14. Fix: Diable a warning for libhunspell in VS2013
+15. Fix: Fix Assertion failure in MadEdit::UpdateCaret

 Mod v0.3.5
-1.New: MadMacro local script list on Toolbar
+1. New: MadMacro local script list on Toolbar
-2.New: Open/edit saved MadMacro script
+2. New: Open/edit saved MadMacro script
-3.New: Build time shown on About Dialog
+3. New: Build time shown on About Dialog
-4.New: Copy the first word instead of the whole selection for search/replace/spell check 5.Update translation
+4. New: Copy the first word instead of the whole selection for search/replace/spell check 5.Update translation
-6.Fix: Enable line breaking to enable disable 2 belows 7.Fix: Pad empty lines function in Astyle configs 8.Fix: XML formatting config GUI
+6. Fix: Enable line breaking to enable disable 2 belows
+7. Fix: Pad empty lines function in Astyle configs
+8. Fix: XML formatting config GUI
-9.Fix: Ctrl-Shift-K for Astyle formatter
+9. Fix: Ctrl-Shift-K for Astyle formatter
-10.Fix: Assertion if the string was not found in Translation 11.Fix: Macro Recording, missed escape slash char '\' while searching '"' 12.Fix: Remove duplicated recoring string in ProcessCommand 13.Fix: Part of the line would not be see if "show line number" is checked in WordWrap mode 14.Fix: wxGetSelectedChoices compatable issue(crash if you close ToHalfWidth/ToFullWidth dialog directly) 15.Fix: Hang/crash on opening saved script if ${MADEDIT_HOME}/scripts not existing 16.Fix: Crash on opening saved script if the script was not saved under ${MADEDIT_HOME}/scripts 17.Fix: Script file would not listed if you saved it under directory other than ${MADEDIT_HOME}/scripts
+10. Fix: Assertion if the string was not found in Translation
+11. Fix: Macro Recording, missed escape slash char '\' while searching '"'
+12. Fix: Remove duplicated recoring string in ProcessCommand
+13. Fix: Part of the line would not be see if "show line number" is checked in WordWrap mode
+14. Fix: wxGetSelectedChoices compatable issue(crash if you close ToHalfWidth/ToFullWidth dialog directly)
+15. Fix: Hang/crash on opening saved script if ${MADEDIT_HOME}/scripts not existing
+16. Fix: Crash on opening saved script if the script was not saved under ${MADEDIT_HOME}/scripts
+17. Fix: Script file would not listed if you saved it under directory other than ${MADEDIT_HOME}/scripts

 Mod v0.3.4.1
 1. Fix: Saved config of Astyle don't take effect